 I came up with this recipe when my friend really wanted hummus as a side dish but I'd already planned a Japanese main course.
 To be honest, we were worried about the outcome, but it ended up being very good.
-It was really refreshing, especially with the ginger and rice vinegar notes coming through.
-Additionally, you can add a bit of water to a few tablespoons of this hummus and make an excellent Japanese salad dressing.

 With the price of hummus in the store, I decided to make some from scratch.
 Delish!
 I added a few finishing touches to some store bought tortillas to make the perfect snack at home.

 This hummus has some sweet heat.
 Roasting the peppers before pureeing them give them a nice caramelization, and the habanero gives it some kick.
 Use as much of the habanero as you like; I used two-thirds of one in this recipe.

 I was just going to say "yum", and start listing ingredients.
 But, I guess I could add that hummus is not some mystical, overpriced dish you can only get at fancy restaurants.